NanamiPizza/Crafting_Cloth_RP/README.md

+# THIS REPO DOES NOT GET UPDATED.
+IT IS JUST FOR REPORTING ISSUES.

 # A Nice Small Touch To A Block You Use Probably More Than Anything!

 This is a small resource pack that adds a little cloth on top of your Crafting Table.
 That's it!